Urine CultureSkip to the navigation

 How It Feels

-No bacteria or other organisms (such as fungi ) grow in the culture.
+No bacteria or other germs (such as fungi ) grow in the culture.
 The culture result is negative.

 Organisms (usually bacteria) grow in the culture.
 The culture result is positive.